 Point72 Asset Management Investment Philosophy

-Point72 says in its brochure that it aims to achieve each fund’s investment objective by focusing on long/short equity, systemic and global macro investment strategies.
+Point72 states in its Form ADV brochure that it aims to achieve each fund’s investment objective by focusing on long/short equity, systemic and global macro investment strategies.
 The firm’s funds also focus on active investment strategies, leverage, commodities and cash and cash equivalents.

 Point72 mainly invests in equities, secured and unsecured debt, futures, forward contracts, options, convertible bonds and preferred stock, derivative instruments, equity or fixed income related instruments and contracts for differences.
-The firm may also expand into cryptocurrencies: Published reports in May 2021 said Point72 was poised to make a major investment in crypto with both long/short strategies on the hedge fund side and investments with its venture capital unit, Point72 Ventures.
+The may also pursue other streategies, including cryptocurrencies and similar ledger-based digital assets.

 Point72 Asset Management Fees